nos/documentation/docs/nos-client/troubleshooting.md

           resulting in the following error message:

 ```
-error An unexpected error occurred: "/Users/nikitin/Development/nos-client/node_modules/node-hid: Command failed.
+error An unexpected error occurred: "<path>/nos-client/node_modules/node-hid: Command failed.

 Exit code: 127
 Command: sh
 Arguments: -c prebuild-install || node-gyp rebuild
-Directory: /Users/nikitin/Development/nos-client/node_modules/node-hid
+Directory: <path>/nos-client/node_modules/node-hid
 Output:
 prebuild-install WARN install No prebuilt binaries found (target=10.6.0 runtime=node arch=x64 platform=darwin)
 ```

 _Solution:_ `yarn global add node-gyp`.

-_Explanation:_ Some node.js modules does not have pre-compiled binaries for your version of OS/node.js.
+_Explanation:_ Some node.js modules do not have pre-compiled binaries for your version of OS/node.js.
 To build them you need to have node-gyp installed in the global scope.

+---